 Philip Thomas and his wife, Terri, attend City Reach Church in Cumberland where a large focus of the church outreach is geared toward recovering addicts.
 Philip spent years struggling with a drug addiction and knows firsthand the chaos and trauma that addiction causes to the user and family members.
 The greatest tragedy of addiction struck on Wednesday, April 13, 2016, when Derek Christian Thomas, 25, Philip’s son, suddenly passed away of a drug overdose.
 While we knew that Derek was struggling, this was what every parent fears when a child is caught in an addictive cycle.
 Philip has seen God restore relationship between him and his 3 adult children.

-Philip has also journeyed out of a homosexual lifestyle and recently began writing about this very controversial issue.
+During the last two years, Philip has begun sharing his story of struggle with same-sex attraction.
 Philip and Terri have started a LiFE group ministering to the LGBTQ community.

 Gene and Jeanne Miller attend New Day Church in Cumberland where they are both involved in leading worship.
 The Millers began the journey of foster parenting in 2000 and have had numerous children placed in their home.
 They have adopted 5 children over the past several years.
 In 2007, Gene fell nearly 30 feet from a ladder and shattered his left arm among other injuries.
 He was told that he would never have full mobility of that arm again and that his days of playing the bass were over, but Gene’s determination combined with God’s grace has proven the physicians wrong.